Marketing Intermediate Updated 2026-03-22

 What is Lookalike Audience?

-A lookalike audience is a targeting option on ad platforms that finds new users who share behavioral, demographic, and interest characteristics with your existing customers — letting you scale prospecting to statistically similar people.
+A lookalike audience is a targeting option on ad platforms that finds new users who share behavioral, demographic, and interest characteristics with your.

 What is a Lookalike Audience?